8 September 2017

 Moral of this refurbishment is that with careful planning, execution of clever design and being creative with fixture choices an oddly shaped, however small, bathroom project could form the basis of a completely unique modern renovation.

 “We love our new wet room, it works really well for our lifestyle.
 Looks swish too!
-Had a few problems along the way and it all took quite a while, but a very professional job was done and the staff and fitters were lovely.”
+We did have one or two niggles along the way due to the awkwardness of the room which took time but a very professional job was done and the office staff, designers and fitters were lovely."